SHARC Concepts System: How to Use The Concepts System to Access Data for SHARC Research Projects

 Revisions Required: If the Review Committee recommends revisions, the Concept Investigator and Co-Investigators will have 14 days to upload a new submission form by visiting the Concept Submission Form and selecting “Revision”.

-Depending on the dataset requested, Concept Investigator(s) may be required to complete specific trainings including University of Florida trainings as well as those related to IRB approvals.
+Depending on the dataset requested, appropriate IRB approval is required and concept Investigator(s) may be required to complete specific trainings including University of Florida trainings as well as those related to IRB approvals.

-Second, Concept Investigator(s) must complete and sign a SHARC Data Use Agreement (DUA) and/or a Department of Health Data Use Agreement (DOH DUA).
+Second, Concept Investigator(s) must complete and sign a SHARC Data Use Agreement (DUA) and/or a Department of Health Data Use Agreement (DOH DUA) that outlines specific rules and responsibilities related to appropriate uses of the data.

-Please contact Data Manager Zhi Zhou (zzhou0412@ufl.edu) to coordinate a time to develop a set of specific variables relevant to your research question.
+The concept datasets will only included the variables requested on the approved Concept Submission form.
+Please contact Data Manager Alex Li (yanchengli@ufl.edu) to coordinate a time to develop a set of specific variables relevant to your research question.
 All analyses associated with this Concept must be pre-specified in the “Approach” section of your SHARC Concept Research Plan Form.

 Please note: Before the Concept Investigator(s) can access the SHARC data, all requested forms must be signed and returned.